-The Doctor of Philosophy (PhD) in Health Services Research and Policy Program offers a full-time course of study, where students are required to reside in the Philadelphia area to complete the degree.
+The Doctor of Philosophy (PhD) in Health Services Research and Policy program offers a full-time course of study.
+Students are required to live in the Philadelphia area to complete the degree.
 The program is designed to train doctoral students to pursue original quantitative, qualitative and/or mixed methods research in the broad areas of health policy and health services research in the United States and abroad, with an emphasis on research that can be translated into policy, programs and/or practice.
 The core areas of study include the following: social and political determinants of health and health systems, research methods, health economics, and implementation and dissemination science.
 In addition, with the guidance of their faculty advisors, students will choose a cognate or related area of study outside of the Department of Health Management and Policy as a core area of study.

 The PhD in Health Services Research and Policy Program is a full-time degree program that entails a high-quality, rigorous doctoral education in health services research and policy.
 Students will be admitted on a selective basis.
 Applicants who have research experience and demonstrate a strong commitment to research are preferred.

 Completion of the PhD in Health Services Research and Policy will require:

 - A minimum of 48 quarter credit hours beyond the master's degree as prescribed by the program's curriculum;